mikeweltevrede/panel_data_assignment_1/README.md

-# Panel Data Assignment 1
+# Panel Data Analysis of Microeconomic Decisions - Assignment 1
+This is the Github repository for the first assignment for Panel Data Analysis of Microeconomic Decisions, provided by Tilburg University.